BaileyLabUM/biosensor/README.md

 in the console:
 `setwd("C:/Users/USERNAME/Desktop/CHIPNAME_gaskGASKNAME_DATE")`.

-4. Execute the code by running the analyzeMRRData function.
+4. Execute the code by running the `analyzeBiosensorData` function.
 This function requires 5 input variable:
     1. **time1** - a number specifying the later time for net shift calculations
     2. **time2** - a number specifying the earlier time for net shift calculations
     3. **filename** - a string with the filename containing the chip layout
     4. **loc** - a string with directory name to save plots and data files
     5. **fsr** - a logical value indicating whether the data contains FSR shifts
     6. **chkRings** -  a logical value indicating if rings should be removed
     7. **plotData** - a logical value indicating if data should be plotted, which will save a series of png files
     8. **celebrate** - a logical value, set it to TRUE for to be alerted when your script has finished

     Note: to calculate net shift measurements, the relative shift at *time2 is subtracted from time1* (netshift = time1 - time2).